Deep-Learning-Profiling-Tools/CAT-Lab/content/members/Bowen Cui/_index.md

     url: 'https://www.gmu.edu'

 # Short bio (displayed in user profile at end of posts)
-bio: bio: Bowen Cui is a second-year Ph.D. student at George Mason University advised by Prof. Keren Zhou.
-His research focuses on LLMs for code optimization and benchmarking.
+bio: Bowen Cui is a second-year Ph.D. student at George Mason University advised by Prof. Keren Zhou.
+His research interests focuses on LLMs for code optimization and benchmarking.

 interests:
   - LLMs for Coding